 - Organizations with little or no IT staff – Managing backups themselves is nearly impossible and passing the work onto a trusted partner makes both financial and technical sense.

-- International organizations – BUaaS providers tend to have data centers globally, allowing for backup data to be securely stored without the fear of extradition by foreign governments.
+- International organizations – BaaS providers tend to have data centers globally, allowing for backup data to be securely stored without the fear of extradition by foreign governments.

-- Organizations testing the “aaS” waters – In both cases, BUaaS can serve as the entry point to test out the provider and then add on services later.
+- Organizations testing the “aaS” waters – In both cases, BaaS can serve as the entry point to test out the provider and then add on services later.

-For organizations that fit the demographic of a typical BUaaS customer, this service offers organizations with the absolute assurance that their data will be available should a disaster strike, while leaving the recovery details to internal IT.
-But the benefits of BUaaS don’t stop there; other benefits include:
+For organizations that fit the demographic of a typical BaaS customer, this service offers organizations with the absolute assurance that their data will be available should a disaster strike, while leaving the recovery details to internal IT.
+But the benefits of BaaS don’t stop there; other benefits include:

 - Lower TCO – the cost of maintaining your own data center (or even just leveraging a private cloud and managing the backups yourself) is more costly than utilizing an end-to-end backup service.